Low-code platforms – how do they work?

 4. Availability of ready-made features

 Finally, transformation using low-code offers a wide range of pre-built components, templates, and integrations that can be easily assembled to build custom digital software.
-It can help organizations quickly and easily develop and deploy solutions that meet their specific needs without incurring high costs and hiring additional highly skilled developers.
+It can help organizations quickly and easily develop and deploy solutions that meet their specific needs without incurring high costs and hiring additional highly skilled software developers.

 5. Accelerate digital transformation by adapting market trends